Vutivi/rjxs-learn/README.md

 I took this tutorial on Rxjs to understand the concept of Ngrx on Angular.
 I finally took some time to brush up my frontend skills during the Covid19 lockdown.

-I got a clear understanding of observables, subjects, observers and rjxs operators!
+I got a clear understanding of observables, subjects, observers and rxjs operators!

 # Installation